-If you love nature and history, you’ll love visiting Kanchanaburi, a western province border of Myanmar, just 3 hours’ drive by car from Bangkok and conveniently accessible by train.
+If you love nature and history, you’ll love visiting Kanchanaburi, a western province of Thailand, bordering Myanmar, just 3 hours’ drive by car from Bangkok and conveniently accessible by train.

 The blend of history during WWII, abundance of incredible nature and rich culture make Kanchanaburi an ideal travel destination – whether you decide to take a day trip, or spend a week or a month.

 Kanchanaburi has plenty things to do that you’ll wish to stay even longer!